MINIF2F-DAFNY: LLM-Guided Mathematical Theorem Proving via Auto-Active Verification: Evaluation

 \paragraph{Results} Table~\ref{tab:minif2f-test-results} presents pass@4 results on the test set.
-Claude Sonnet 4.5 achieves the highest performance at 55.7 \%, followed by Claude Sonnet 3.7 (55.2 \%) and Qwen 3 235B MoE (54.3 \%).
-Several models cluster in the 43-50 \% range.
-Models trained primarily on general code (DeepSeek V3.1, Llama 4 Maverick, GPT-OSS) show limited Dafny-specific knowledge, often confusing Dafny syntax with Lean.
-In contrast, larger models in the Claude and Qwen families demonstrate stronger familiarity with verification idioms in Dafny.
+Claude Opus 4.6 achieves the highest performance at 62.7\% cumulative pass@4, solving 153 of 244 problems and adding 58 problems beyond the empty-proof baseline.
+Claude Sonnet 4.5 reaches 55.7\%, adding 41 problems beyond the baseline.
+Several other models cluster in the 43-50\% range.
+Qwen and GPT-OSS models trained primarily on general code show limited Dafny-specific knowledge, often confusing Dafny syntax with Lean.
+In contrast, larger models in the Claude family demonstrate stronger familiarity with verification idioms in Dafny.

 LLM-generated proofs exhibit a range of sophistication.
 At one end, Qwen3 Coder 30B solves an AMC 12 problem about prime products (Figure~\ref{fig:short_proof}) with a concise parity argument: by asserting that 195 is odd while the relevant even numbers are even, enabling Dafny to automatically verify the result.
 At the other end, Claude Sonnet 4 solves a challenging IMO 1964 inequality problem (Figure~\ref{fig:imo-soln}) by introducing an auxiliary sum-of-squares identity lemma.
-The proof demonstrates sophisticated mathematical reasoning: it uses calc statements to algebraically manipulate the left-hand side, introduces three sum-of-squares terms that are non-negative by construction, and invokes the auxiliary lemma to establish the inequality.
+The proof demonstrates sophisticated mathematical reasoning: it uses \texttt{calc} statements to algebraically manipulate the left-hand side, introduces three sum-of-squares terms that are non-negative by construction, and invokes the auxiliary lemma to establish the inequality.
 These examples illustrate that modern LLMs can generate both concise hints that leverage SMT automation and non-trivial proof strategies involving auxiliary lemmas and structured reasoning.
 Additional examples are provided in the appendix.